coffeecore/Sonic-Pi-Music-sequencer/README.md

 :heavy_exclamation_mark: To limit if statment in Sonic Pi, you must control variables on your OSC app to avoid errors

 :heavy_exclamation_mark: Don't forget to add `time.sleep(float)` between OSC message in Python script.
+To investigate

 :heavy_exclamation_mark: Limit use of FXs